Alexander von Koller

-Alexander von Koller (3 June 1813 – 29 May 1890) was an Austro-Hungarian military officer, who achieved the rank of general of the cavalry and served as Imperial and Royal Minister of War from 1874 to 1876.
+Alexander Freiherr von Koller (3 June 1813 – 29 May 1890) was an Austro-Hungarian military officer, who achieved the rank of general of the cavalry and served as Imperial and Royal Minister of War from 1874 to 1876.

 Family

 Alexander von Koller was born in Prague, the son of Franz von Koller, an Austrian Lieutenant Field Marshal who had served in the Napoleonic Wars, and Johanna von Gränzenstein.
 Franz von Koller had received baronial status in 1809.
 In 1846, Alexander married Auguste Raymann and had two sons, Alexander and August, and a daughter, Johanna.